 Gateway to Adventure

 Cedar City has long billed itself as "gateway to Utah's National Parks."
-One excellent itinerary is to follow the loop from Cedar City, southeast to Zion National Park, then north to Bryce Canyon National Park and back through Cedar Breaks National Monument to Cedar City.
-It's not a trip that you should schedule for one day, however: two is doable, three is ideal, and four is a bonus.
+One excellent travel itinerary is to follow the loop from Cedar City, southeast to Zion National Park, then north to Bryce Canyon National Park and back through Cedar Breaks National Monument to Cedar City.
+This tour of Utah’s top parks is not a trip that you should schedule for one day, however: two is doable, three is ideal, and four is a bonus.